kodecocodes/advs-materials/README.md

 # Expert Swift: Materials

-This repo contains all the downloadable materials and projects associated with the **[Expert Swift](https://www.raywenderlich.com/books/expert-swift)** from [raywenderlich.com](https://www.raywenderlich.com).
+This repo contains all the downloadable materials and projects associated with the **[Expert Swift](https://www.raywenderlich.com/books/expert-swift)** book from [raywenderlich.com](https://www.raywenderlich.com).

 Each edition has its own branch, named `editions/[EDITION]`.
 The default branch for this repo is for the most recent edition.